Format date on Go

 fmt.Println(t.Format("yyyyMMddHHmmss"))

-How can we format the date in the format: yyyyMMddHHmmss?
-The question is very simple and the answer is almost trivial.
+how may we format the date in the go-lang format: yyyyMMddHHmmss?
+The question is simple and the answer is almost trivial.
 However, the reason for this answer conceals one of the great nightmares of programmers writing with GoLang.

 2 January 2006